 The Student Clinician who has been appointed to take care of you will collect you from the reception area and escort you to one of our treatment rooms.
 They will go over the information you have already provided, and then take a complete medical history.
 Once they have recorded all the information they need, the student clinician will leave the room for you to change, they will provide you with a back opening clinic gown to wear and ask you to undress to your underwear.
 This is important for assessment purposes, however if you feel uncomfortable about wearing a back opening gown, please raise your concerns with your student clinician.

 With your consent the student clinician will undertake a very thorough examination to assist with making an informed diagnosis, and consequently determine if it is appropriate for you to receive chiropractic care.
-Treatment is not normally provided during the initial consultation appointment, this usually takes place a few days afterwards once the student has presented your case to one of the supervising clinical floor tutors.
+Treatment can sometimes be provided on the first visit if the condition is very acute, however it is usually a few days afterwards once the student has presented your case to one of the supervising clinical floor tutors.

 When will I start my treatment?

-Once a full case history and a complete examination has been undertaken, the student clinician will need to write up your case and present it to one of the supervising clinical tutors.
+Occasionally, if you are very acute, some immediate intervention can take place following the initial consultation, however treatment normally commences once the student clinician has written up your case and presented it to one of the clinical supervisors.
 In some circumstances you may need to return for a continuation visit to enable the student clinician to complete the relevant paperwork.
 There is no charge for this additional appointment, as it is an extension of the initial assessment.